SMAC-Group/ptds2018_website/content/project/output.md

 {{% notice warning %}}
 Presentations of the projects are held the **2018-12-18**.
+You have 10 minutes of presentation + 5 minutes of questions per group.
+Each member should present a piece of the presentation.
 {{% /notice %}}

 The output of your project must be: